A model-based restricted shapley value to measure the players' contribution to shot actions in football: The actions dataset

-To create the final structured dataset, during the Extraction Transformation Loading (ETL) phase, we combined data from multiple sources.
-Event and passing network data were obtained via web scraping from \textit{whoscored.com}, a well-known football statistics website.
+To apply and evaluate the proposed method, we constructed an ad hoc dataset that combines event data from all matches of the Italian Serie A season 2022/23 (specifically, all actions leading to shots) with player performance data.
+We focus on the Italian Serie A, because the league is considered one of the top football leagues worldwide, ranked 2$^{\text{nd}}$ according to UEFA ranking \textit{uefa.com}.
+During the 2022/23 season, the league consisted of 20 teams, each playing 38 matches, with one home and one away match against every other team.
+To create the final structured dataset, we combined data from multiple sources, following the typical Extraction Transformation Loading (ETL) process, commonly used in data engineering and computer science \cite{kimball2008data}.
+In our study, this phase included: (i) extracting data from multiple sources, (ii) harmonizing and integrating datasets through unique identifiers, (iii) cleaning and preprocessing the data, and (iv) generating derived variables used for the subsequent analyses.
+In particular, event and passing network data were obtained via web scraping from \textit{whoscored.com}, a well-known football statistics website.
 Additional context-related event data and expected goals were extracted from \textit{understat.com} using the \textit{R} package \texttt{worldfootballR}.
-Performance data were obtained from \textit{sofifa.com}, which integrates subjective ratings from over 9,000 scouts, coaches, and fans, developed by Electronic Arts (EA) experts.
-These ratings were used to create composite indicators based on 29 Key Performance Indicators (KPIs) for movement players and 31 for goalkeepers, using a PLS-SEM approach \cite{cefis2024higher}, with values updated up to the match date \cite{biecek2021explanatory}.
+Performance data were obtained from \textit{sofifa.com}, which integrates subjective ratings from over 9,000 scouts, coaches, and fans.
+These ratings were used to construct composite indicators based on 29 Key Performance Indicators (KPIs) for movement players and 31 for goalkeepers.
+The indicators were derived using a hierarchical latent structure estimated through a PLS-SEM approach, as defined and validated in \cite{cefis2024higher}, with values updated up to the date of each match \cite{biecek2021explanatory}.
 Field coordinates, based on \textit{understat.com} and \textit{whoscored.com} rules, employed width as the $y$-axis and length as the $x$-axis, both expressed as percentages of the pitch, considering offensive actions standardized from left to right.
 The dataset consists of 8,421 shot-actions with the following features: \begin{itemize} \item Event features from \textit{Whoscored}: the number of passes (\texttt{passNb}) and the number of players involved in each action (\texttt{playersNb}); then, the average pass distance \texttt{avg\_pass\_distance} and the first pass action on the pitch (\texttt{first\_pass\_x} and \texttt{first\_pass\_y}), the players' id and role which are involved in the actions and the match-game timing of each action.

 \item Event features from \textit{Understat}: some context features, such as the match name and date, the shooter, the assist-man, and the team names involved in the actions; the shot starting point on the pitch (used for evaluating the proximity to goal, by coordinates \texttt{X} and \texttt{Y}), the \texttt{Shot Angle}, the action \texttt{situation} (e.g. open play, free kick, penalty, etc.), the shot type (e.g. right, left, head or other), the final binary outcome (\texttt{Outcome}) of each shot (goal or not), and whether the team plays at home or away (\texttt{h\_a}).